Lab 5: Experimental Methodology and Scientific Reporting

 Ensure your machine is mostly idle and execute this command.

-c) What does energy-pkg measure, and what's the unit ?
-What about the other events ?
+d) What does energy-pkg measure, and what's the unit ?
+What about the other event(s) ?

 Compute your machine idle power consumption: